 CLIPS can respond to aggressive as well as slow and low DDoS attacks that target critical resources in the network to cause link or server flooding.
 The deployment plan of CLIPS/ActiveSDN configuration tactics guarantees reachability, services continuity, and QoS requirements.
 This was in part implemented by APL engineers in the IACD/APL testbed.
 My group worked jointly with them to get the basic capability demonstrated.

 ActiveCyber: Intel-informed courses of action are key methods of enabling active cyber defenses.
 What types of capabilities do you feel are essential to high-performing threat analytics and threat intelligence sharing platforms?
 What types of research have you conducted in this area?

 Professor Al-Shaer: The Holy Grail is automating analysis and actuation of cyber threat intelligence (CTI) coming from unstructured text sources.
-First, the research tasks must include the extraction of the low-level threat actions and inferring attack patter automatically from unstructured text of CTI sources such as reports, blogs, websites etc, and then create rich STIX report without the involvement of human.
-Second, automatically create the course of action mitigation based on CTI analytics is the next important research task in our agenda.
+First, the research tasks must include the extraction of the low-level threat actions and automatically inferring attack patterns from unstructured text of CTI sources such as reports, blogs, websites etc, and then create rich STIX report without the involvement of human.
+Second, automatically creation of the course of action mitigation based on CTI analytics is the next important research task in our agenda.

 ActiveCyber: Idempotent configuration management tools would seem to be ideal choices for helping to enable proactive defenses.
 What is your view on the secure use of these tools, what types of research is being formed around the concepts embodied by these types of tools, and are there practical means to use them in establishing active cyber defenses?

 Professor Al-Shaer: Idempotent configuration is an important property for safe configuration.
-However, cyber configurations are inherently non-idempotent in operation.
-Tools like ConfigChecker (implemented by our team) can help providing this verifiability feature to cyber configuration operation in large-scale enterprises.
-Active cyber defense is in a big need of this because it involves dynamic and active reconfiguration of the network.
+However, cyber configuration operations are inherently non-idempotent.
+Tools like ConfigChecker and SDNChecker (implemented by our team) can help provide assurability by verifying cyber configuration operation in large-scale enterprises.
+The deployment of active cyber defense will significantly require the verifiability capability because it involves dynamic reconfiguration of network services.

 Professor Al-Shaer: I talked about this issue before; this is exactly what CLIPS is for.
-CLIPs considers all logical relationships that might cause temporal, spatial of functional dependencies between a course of actions.
-CLIPS resolves these conflict on two levels:
+CLIPS considers all logical relationships that might cause temporal, spatial or functional dependencies between the course of actions.
+CLIPS can automatically detect and resolves these conflicts in two steps:

-– Static analysis: detect and resolve any potential conflict or inconsistency due to the logical correlation between rules in the same or different orchestration.
+– Static analysis: to detect and resolve any potential conflict or inconsistency due to the logical correlation between rules in the same or different orchestration engines.
 This is done offline to purify the orchestration policies.

-– Dynamic analysis: for detecting conflicts that can be verified during the static analysis because it is time-dependent.
+– Dynamic analysis: to detect conflicts that can be verified during the static analysis because it is time-dependent.

 ActiveCyber: How do you foresee security automation being applied to IoT?
 What are some key considerations in the application of security automation in these environments?
 Will sensors and analytics that produce physics-based IOCs mature to measurably improve anomaly detection and security protection of ICS / IoT environments?
 How will safety and security needs co-exist as part of the execution of COAs in the ICS and IoT environments?

-Professor Al-Shaer: IoT and ICS will fundamentally benefit the most from the advances in cybersecurity automation, simply because of these systems usually operation real-time environment and human in the loop defense will not useful.
-A system of IoT systems are usually deployed in the same operational environment.
-Therefore, IoT systems might exhibit complex interdependency due to spatial and function correlation, which makes discovering the complete attack surface infeasible.
-Detection bad actuation in an IoT system of systems will require automated real-time sense-making and decision-making across the entire system; otherwise, it will be too late.
+Professor Al-Shaer: IoT and ICS will fundamentally benefit the most from the advances in cybersecurity automation, basically because such systems usually operate at real-time and human-in-the-loop defense will not be sufficient.
+A system of IoT systems is usually deployed in the same operational environment.
+Therefore, IoT systems might exhibit complex interdependencies due to spatial and functional correlation, which makes discovering the complete attack surface very hard or infeasible.
+Detection of bad actuation in an IoT system of systems will require automated real-time sense-making and decision-making across the entire set of interconnected systems.
+Otherwise, the response will be too late.
 Safety problems due to security vulnerabilities are the major concern in these systems (e.g., Autonomous Vehicles).
-Using the trust-but-verify paradigm in the security automation of IoT and ICS systems looks very effective because it provides a semi-automated approach that will involve human in the decision-loop without being a bottleneck to balance between security and safety.
+Using the trust-but-verify paradigm in the security automation of IoT and ICS systems looks to be a very promising approach because it can provide semi-automated solutions that will involve human in the decision-loop to achieve both security and safety.

-BTW, we are developing an extension of CLIPS and ActiveSDN for IOT.
+BTW, we are developing an extension of CLIPS and ActiveSDN for IoT.
 CLIPS can provide policies to detect and investigate suspicious activities in order to predict and prevent malicious actuation.
-ActiveSDN can orchestrate the communication and interaction between various comments of IoT system to maintain the system operation.
+ActiveSDN can orchestrate the communication and interaction between various components of IoT systems to maintain the system operation.

 ActiveCyber: A couple of areas where there seems to be some confusion around the use and interoperation of orchestration and controllers are SDN and NFV.
 Describe your work in integrating SDN controllers, NFV orchestrators, and security orchestration.